 I didn’t find a hint of sportiness in the Highlander, but that’s not a bad thing if you’re looking for a comfortable, cushy ride.
 I especially appreciated the sofa like front seats and its comfy ride on long-distance highway trips.

-The Highlander I tested stickered near $28,000 with an optional third row, climate control for rear passengers, a roof rack and the towing package.
-Overall, the four-cylinder performed well, but its slight gas mileage increase isn't a compelling argument to choose it over the V-6.
-The four-cylinder is a better pick if you want to save some coin on the sticker price and don't need a third row or all-wheel drive.
+The Toyota Highlander I tested stickered near $28,000 with an optional third row, climate control for rear passengers, a roof rack and the towing package.
+Overall, the four-cylinder performed well, but its slight gas mileage increase isn’t a compelling argument to choose it over the V6.
+Though not a hybrid, the four-cylinder is a better pick if you want to save some coin on the sticker price and don’t need a third row or all-wheel drive.